Introduction

 Related policy and other documents

-Code of conduct for employees of special bodies 2015.
+Code of conduct for Victorian public sector employees of special bodies 2015.

 Approval

-This policy is issued under the authority of the Director, Integrity and Investigations and is subject to annual review.
+This policy is issued under the authority of the Director, Integrity and Investigations and is subject to annual review or as required.

 The contents of this document represent the current policy of the department and reflect its current practices and experience.